whitep4nth3r/contentful-graphql-vs-rest/README.md

 Under the hood, the JavaScript SDK uses the [`contentful-resolve-response`](https://github.com/contentful/contentful-resolve-response) package, which converts the raw nodes into a nice rich tree of data.

-The one limitation is that the `contentful-resolve-response` will resolve linked entries up to a maximum of 10 levels deep.
+The one limitation is that `contentful-resolve-response` will resolve linked entries up to a maximum of 10 levels deep.

 _Note: The `include` parameter is not applicable while retrieving a single entry; this is why this example uses `getEntries()` to demonstrate its use._